madeleineostoja/poststylus/README.md

 --

 ### Usage
-Just use `poststylus` as a regular stylus plugin and pass it an array of postcss plugins:
+Just use `poststylus` as a regular stylus plugin and pass it an array of PostCSS plugins:
 ```js
 stylus(css).use(poststylus([
     // postcss plugins here